Nigel Strutt: Later life

 Strutt was a member of the National Economic Development Council for Agriculture, and chairman of the Advisory Council for Agriculture and Horticulture from 1973-80.
 He was president of the Country Landowners' Association from 1967-9, president of the British Friesian Cattle Society in 1974-5, and president of the Royal Agricultural Society of England in 1982-3.
 He became a fellow at Wye College in 1970, and was Master of the Worshipful Company of Farmers in 1976-7.
 He received the Massey Ferguson Award in 1976, and received honorary degrees from Cranfield University and Essex University.

 Strutt became a Deputy Lieutenant for Essex in 1954 and in 1966 he was High Sheriff of Essex.
 He was knighted in 1972.
-Like his ancestor, Joseph Strutt, he was offered of a peerage, but declined.
+Like his ancestor, Joseph Strutt, he was offered a peerage, but declined.

 Strutt had an apartment in The Albany, and was a member of Brooks's.
 He enjoyed outdoor activities, such as walking, game shooting, and skiing.
 He never married.